SysKitTeam/docs-point/power-platform/power-platform-reports/power-apps-reports.md

 * **Select the Power Platform category in the filter** in the upper left corner.
 * **Click the Power Apps Inventory report tile** to be redirected to the Selection screen.

-When generating the Power Apps Inventory report, the first step is the **selection screen** which opens the [Power Platform Environments report](power-platform-environments-reports.md).
+When generating the Power Apps Inventory report, the first step is the **selection screen** which opens as a list of available [Power Platform Environments](power-platform-environments-reports.md).
 This step allows you to **select which environments you want included** in the report.

 * **Selecting one or more environments** provides the **Run Report button**.
 This generates the **Power Apps Inventory report** for the selected environments.